johanf85/home-assistant-heating-configuration/description.md

 ## 4. Software

 [Home Assistant](https://www.home-assistant.io/) (The main platform on which everything is running)

+Installation instructions for Home Assistant can be found on the [Getting Started](https://www.home-assistant.io/getting-started/) page of the Home Assistant website.

+**Download location Home-Assistant OS** for Pi Zero W, used in this configuration, is not listed on the website but is available at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.

 Arduino IDE (for uploading Arduino sketches to the arduino mcu)